LEVEL: A LEVEL

 Standard College entry requirements: 5 GCSEs at grade 4 or above including Maths and English Language or Literature.

-It is recommended you have a GCSE grade 5 or above in a creative subject but not essential.
+It is recommended you have a GCSE in a creative subject but not essential.

 What other activities are there in Graphic Design?